exitus1/Video-Scripts/Privacy-Tutorial1.md

 #### Intro

-In this tutorial I will Explore Decred's Privacy features and show you how to anonymize your Decred using the Mixnet built right into Decred's Wallet, Decredition.
+In this tutorial I will Explore Decred's Privacy features and show you how to anonymize your Decred using the Mixnet built right into Decred's Wallet, Decredition, with just a few mouse clicks.

 #### Begin